The knot garden

 Knot gardens are based on Renaissance designs used in many forms of indoor decoration such as fabrics, carpets, cushions and wall coverings.

 Some gardens were intricate patterns involving low hedges intricately knotted together on a gravel base.
 These were small in scale and complete in themselves and were known as ‘closed knots’.

-Others were simpler but more extensive and always enclosed and inward looking.
+Others were simpler but more extensive and always enclosed by a perimeter hedge; sometimes resembling parterres.
 These ‘open’ knots, like the one here at Moseley, were usually intended as a place to grow plants as well as an exercise in geometry.